tgreener/AppPractice1/README.md

 Extra Things:

 1) Support for multithreaded applications.
 I have been trying to build all services with multithreaded behavior in mind.
 This has been the most unfamiliar ground for me to cover.

+2) A game facade class.
+This class wraps an application and lets you configure the a game run loop.